Pamela Herd: Georgetown University

 In 2018, Herd and her husband Don Moynihan left UW-Madison to join the faculty at Georgetown University's McCourt School of Public Policy.
 Alongside her husband, Herd published her second book titled Administrative Burden.
 Policymaking by other Means.
 Their book received the 2019 Louis Brownlow Book Award from the National Academy of Public Administration and the 2020 Outstanding Book Award from the Public and Nonprofit Section of the National Academy of Management.
 During the COVID-19 pandemic, Herd and Moynihan released a Health Affairs policy brief outlining how bureaucracy, or administrative burdens, can create barriers to critical social welfare programs and how the structure of the programs may not be designed to best support people in need.
 She also began investigating how to reduce administrative burdens in order to connect domestic violence survivors with critical support services.

+University of Michigan

+In 2024, Herd was appointed to a five-year term as the Carol Kakalec Kohn Professor of Social Policy at the University of Michigan Ford School of Public Policy.
+She was separately appointed a tenured professor of public policy there at the same time.

+In 2025, Herd and Moynihan published "Administrative Burdens in the Social Safety Net" in the Journal of Economic Perspectives, surveying how bureaucratic obstacles in programs such as Medicaid, SNAP, and Social Security shape access to the social safety net.

+In 2026, Herd published research showing no negative relationship between community water fluoridation and adolescent or adult cognitive function.
+That same year, she and Moynihan received the Riccucci-O'Leary Award from the Public Management Research Association for the best article on diversity in public management.
+In April 2026, Herd delivered her Carol Kakalec Kohn Professorship inaugural lecture at the University of Michigan.